 Output files from a model run are written out in either ASCII, or (for most data outputs) in netCDF format.
-The different netCDF files, the Runlog output, and the zipped sites and sondes files are named after the runlabel1 parameter set in modrun.sh.
-The model output is written to the same directory as where you submitted your run with the modrun.sh script, as described in Chapter 4.
+The different netCDF files are named after the runlabel1 parameter set in modrun.sh.
+The model output is written to the same directory as where the runscript where submitted, as described in Chapter 4.

 To compare you you model results, there has been made available model result files that can be downloaded from the EMEP Open Source website under "Download" section: "Model Results".
-There are both model results for a run over a whole year, and a test run over two days from January $1^{st}$ to $2^{nd}$ .
+There are both model results for a run over a whole year, and a test run for April.
 These are placed in an output/ directory.

 Table 3.1: List of output files written in the working directory after a model run.
-Note: YY: year, MM: month.
+Note: YYYY: year.

 Output data files Short description Format

 Base_day.nc Gridded daily values of a selection netCDF

 of compounds.

 Base_hour.nc Gridded hourly values of a selection netCDF

 of compounds.

+$Base_month.nc$ Gridded monthly values of a selection netCDF

 of compounds.

-Base_month.nc Gridded monthly values of a selection netCDF

-of compounds.

 Base_fullrun.nc Gridded yearly values of a selection netCDF

 of compounds.

-sites.MMYY Surface daily values of a selection ASCII
+$sites_YYYY.cvs$ Surface daily values of a selection ASCII

-of stations and compounds per month.
+of stations and compounds.

-sondes.MMYY Vertical daily values of a selection ASCII
+$sondes_YYYY.csv$ Vertical daily values of a selection ASCII

-of stations and compounds per month.
+of stations and compounds.

 Additional files Short description Format

-Base_RunLog Summary log of runs, including total emissions ASCII
+RunLog.out Summary log of runs, including total emissions ASCII

 of different air pollutants per country

 Timing.out Timing log file ASCII